Abdelrazzaq-Asfour/ElectraTech-Ecommerce-Frontend-Angular/README.md

 * **API Port**: `http://localhost:5000`.
 * **Endpoints Used**: `/api/Auth/login`, `/api/Auth/register`, and `/api/Auth/update/{id}`.

+## This image shows an e-commerce product page for a store called "ElectraTech," featuring a grid of electronic devices with their prices in JOD.
+It is a user-friendly interface that allows customers to browse items like laptops and smartphones and add them to a shopping cart.

 <img width="1881" height="917" alt="image" src="https://github.com/user-attachments/assets/574c0322-a96d-43d1-a5b3-7117046579b8" />

+## This image shows a shopping cart interface displaying a laptop and a tablet with their respective prices and "Remove" buttons.
+It calculates a total of $1,100.00 and provides options to either "Clear Cart" or proceed to "Checkout."

 <img width="830" height="397" alt="image" src="https://github.com/user-attachments/assets/d614db8b-c5a2-4973-b2dd-0679e678a7c0" />

+## This image shows a web-based profile update form where a user named John can edit his personal details, such as his name, email address, and password.
+The interface features a clean, centered card design with "Save Changes" and "Cancel" buttons to manage the account updates.

 <img width="532" height="546" alt="image" src="https://github.com/user-attachments/assets/d748a15b-7d46-4086-9e58-e7853cce38c6" />

+## The admin can view, add, edit, and delete items using the "Add New Product" button and the action buttons on each card.
+The dashboard also allows the admin to update their profile and manage product details like price and images.

 <img width="1882" height="720" alt="image" src="https://github.com/user-attachments/assets/00502001-5fd8-4403-956c-b540522c1655" />

+## The admin uses this form to add products by entering the name, description, price, and image URL.
+After filling in the details, the admin can either click "Save" to submit the product or "Cancel" to discard the changes.

 <img width="421" height="360" alt="image" src="https://github.com/user-attachments/assets/937734ca-ee2f-42c2-accb-5e2b58921829" />